Chris-Quan/Loan_Eligibility_Predictor/README.md

 Given the time constaints I wasn't really able to execute the project, I later realized that I lost all my work and accidentally submited a blank template, as I was redoing the project AWS was giving me many issues and I couldn't quite finish the deploying my work

 ## Future Goals
-given more time I would like to fix my AWS problems and get the deployment fully functioning
+The predictor model is weak and given more time I could improve it